In 1984, President Ronald Reagan proclaimed National Sanctity of Human Life Day in January saying:

 At Key Ministry, we pray not only for the sanctity of life for the baby in the womb, but the sanctity of all lives, because all lives matter to God.
 As you pray for unborn babies, we also ask you to pray for:

-- Adoptive and foster care parents, who love and care for the children they are blessed to receieve.
-Pray and support these families.
+Adoptive and foster care parents, who love and care for the children they are blessed to receive.

 And because our site focuses on disability ministry support, we also lift up these requests for people with disabilities, both children and adults.